 Florida's budget debate may have farreaching consequences for your institution's revenue and for APPA meetings in the state.
 Governor Chiles of Florida campaigned as a budget cutter.
 Last year he cut the state budget by \$2 billion, but is proposing \$1.5 billion in tax increases to balance the budget this year.
 Florida's constitution requires balanced budget by July 1.
-The governor's "Fair Share" budget includes a state

-Donna Wiesner is APPA's director of government relations. sales tax on services, including admission charges by nonprofit organizations under S501(c)(3); admission charges to cultural events sponsored by tax-exempt organizations; and convention, conference, seminar, and meeting registration fees.
+The governor's "Fair Share" budget includes a state sales tax on services, including admission charges by nonprofit organizations under S501(c)(3); admission charges to cultural events sponsored by tax-exempt organizations; and convention, conference, seminar, and meeting registration fees